 Chia seeds come from the Salvia hispanica plant that belongs to the mint family.
-The seeds are nutritiousand considered to have therapeutic properties and a potential “nutraceutical.”
-If you have been in the habit of consuming chia seeds or planning to begin consuming them, you would want to know if you can have chia seeds when breastfeeding.
+The seeds are nutritious and considered to have therapeutic properties and a potential “nutraceutical.”
+If you have been iconsuming chia seeds or planning to incorporate them into your diet, you would want to know how safe it is while breastfeeding.

-In this MomJunction post, we tell you if it is safe to eat chia seeds while breastfeeding, some important facts, and their appropriate use.
+In this post, we tell you how safe are chia seeds while breastfeeding, some important facts, and appropriate use.

 Is It Safe To Eat Chia Seeds When Breastfeeding?